flipbase/docs/api/api.md

     DELETE /v1/api/videos/<VIDEO_ID> HTTP/1.1
     Host: app.flipbase.com
     Date: Date
-    Authorization: Signature Base64( <FLIPBASE_CLIENT_ID> ):<Signature>
+    Authorization: Signature <FLIPBASE_CLIENT_ID>:<Signature>

 **StringToSign attributes**

-The string to sign that is used to create the signature is build using 4 attributes: the verb, path, payload and date
+The string to sign that is used to create the signature is build using 3 attributes: the verb, path and date

 Attributes |  Description
 --- |  ----